benj2468/cs76/PA2/README.md

 ## Extra Credit

-I have implemented the synchronous movement as seen in [`MazeworldProblemSync`](MazeworldProblemSync.py).
+I have implemented the synchronous movement as seen in [`BONUS_MazeworldProblemSync`](BONUS_MazeworldProblemSync.py).
+Not much to tell here.
+We use a simple recursive DFS to find all the possible actions that we can get from a certain state.

+## Testing and Running

+Run `make tests` to run all the tests on the random graphs and on the standard `maze3` provided.
+Sometimes the random graph is not solvable, if this is the case for the blind robot problem, then you'll need to re-run it because checking every state will take WAY to long.